-A structured therapeutic programme should be designed to make the most of your time in residential treatment, and will help you tackle the causes of the patterns of addiction in your life.
+A structured therapeutic programme should be designed to make the most of your time in residential treatment, and will help you tackle the causes of the patterns of drug use in your life.

 This means having access to both emotional and physical therapy to rebalance body and mind.

 Therapeutically, it’s important that you’re ready and willing to look closely at the patterns of your behaviour over time, and to accept responsibility for them.

-Most programmes will expect you to take part in a daily agenda of activities in the clinic
+Most addiction treatment programmes will expect you to take part in a daily agenda of activities in the clinic.

 Ecstasy Rehab Programme

-The programme at Abbeycare for Ecstasy addiction comprises an end-to-end comprehensive primary care model for addiction treatment and recovery:
+The addiction treatment program at Abbeycare for Ecstasy comprises an end-to-end comprehensive primary care model for addiction treatment and recovery:

 Medically supervised detox, personalised to one’s needs

 - A personally assigned case manager in the clinic, who works with you, throughout your stay

 An individual care plan for treatment, with clearly defined goals, and benchmarks to measure progress, along the way.

 Cognitive Behavioural Therapy sessions that help individuals understand the core beliefs, behaviours, and patterns behind their addiction.

 - One-to-one keywork sessions, including 12 step work, and measuring your progress towards recovery goals.

 Integration into local mutual aid meetings, helping establish attendance as a habit, before leaving treatment.

 Personalised aftercare planning, to help establish both practical and emotional supports, for long term abstinence from ecstasy.

 Even from the point of admission, many clinics will be considering aftercare planning for their clients.

 This involves taking a detailed look at your needs, together with the insights and progress made to this point, to arrive at a detailed plan for your long term ecstasy recovery, after you leave treatment.